Return to the AK|Coburg Home page

 • Quintet in F for Two Violins, Viola, and Two Celli, op.
 77 (1901)

-Artists: Acantus String Quartet - Magdeburg (Wolfgang Hasleder and Megumi Makino [violins], Fridtjof Keil [viola], Nikolaus Gädeke [cello]); Johannes Hartmann [cello]
+Artists: Acantus String Quartet - Magdeburg (Wolfgang Hasleder and Megumi Makino [violins], Fridtjof Keil [viola], Nikolaus Gädeke [cello]); Johannes Hartmann [cello II]

 Click for large version.Draeseke had already written his three string quartets when he composed his String Quintet in A. The fifth instrument, the "violotta", was developed by the 19th Century inventor and composer Dr. Alfred Stelzner.
 The violotta has been described as a tenor viola; it is a rarely used instrument that attracted Draeseke's attention.
 The Quintet in F from 1901 is considered by some as the composer's most important chamber work.